russloewe/LoeweTechStore/README.md

 # Install

-Most of the installation process is accompolished with the ./load.sh shell script. run ./load.sh -h for a list of commands.
+Most of the installation process is accomplished with the ./load.sh shell script. run ./load.sh -h for a list of commands.

 ## Configuration